Survivor Series (1988)

-The 1988 Survivor Series was the second annual Survivor Series professional wrestling pay-per-view (PPV) event produced by the World Wrestling Federation (WWF, now WWE).
-It took place on November 24, 1988, (Thanksgiving night in the United States) at the Richfield Coliseum in Richfield Township, Ohio for the second consecutive year.
-Four matches were contested at the event.
+The 1988 Survivor Series was a professional wrestling pay-per-view (PPV) event produced by the World Wrestling Federation (WWF, now WWE).
+It was the second annual Survivor Series and took place on Thanksgiving Day in the United States on Thursday, November 24, 1988, at the Richfield Coliseum in Richfield Township, Ohio for the second consecutive year.
+The event centered on the Survivor Series match, a tag team elimination match that pits teams of multiple wrestlers against each other.

-The main event was a ten-man Survivor Series match between a team captained by The Mega Powers (Hulk Hogan and Macho Man Randy Savage), and a team captained by The Twin Towers (Akeem and the Big Boss Man).
+Four matches were contested at the event, all contested as Survivor Series matches.
+The main event was a 10-man Survivor Series match between a team captained by The Mega Powers (Hulk Hogan and "Macho Man" Randy Savage) and a team captained by The Twin Towers (Akeem and the Big Boss Man).
 Hogan and Savage were the survivors of the match.
-The undercard consisted of three further Survivor Series matches.

 Production

 Background

-In 1987, the World Wrestling Federation (WWF, now WWE) debuted a pay-per-view (PPV) titled Survivor Series.
+On Thanksgiving Day in the United States in 1987, the professional wrestling promotion World Wrestling Federation (WWF, now WWE) debuted a pay-per-view (PPV) event titled Survivor Series.
 The event was characterized by featuring only tag team elimination matches that were dubbed Survivor Series matches.
 Of the four matches at the inaugural event, three pitted teams of five wrestlers against each other, while the other featured five tag teams against each other (totaling 10 wrestlers per team), but with the stipulation being that if one member of a tag team was eliminated, both members of that particular tag team were eliminated.
-The 1988 event followed suit and featured the same four match types that filled the card.
-It was the second event in the Survivor Series chronology, establishing it as an annual November event, becoming one of the promotions original four pay-per-views, along with WrestleMania, Royal Rumble, and SummerSlam, which were dubbed the "Big Four".
-It has also since become the second longest running pay-per-view event in history (behind WWE's WrestleMania).
-The 1988 Survivor Series was scheduled to be held on November 24, 1988, (Thanksgiving night in the United States) at the Richfield Coliseum in Richfield Township, Ohio.
+A second Survivor Series was scheduled for 1988, establishing Survivor Series as an annual Thanksgiving event and becoming one of the promotions original four pay-per-views, along with WrestleMania, Royal Rumble, and SummerSlam, eventually referred to the "Big Four".
+It has also since become the second longest running pay-per-view event in history (behind WrestleMania).
+Like the prior year, the event was scheduled to be held on Thanksgiving Day on Thursday, November 24, 1988, at the Richfield Coliseum in Richfield Township, Ohio.